DeveloperC286/conventional_commits_next_version/conventional_commits_next_version/README.md

 Otherwise to specify the range of commits you can add either the `--from-commit-hash <commit-hash>` or `--from-reference <reference>` arguments.
 The range of commits starts exclusively from the commit specified till inclusively of `HEAD`.

-Any commits which conform to the Conventional Commits v1.0.0 specification are used to calculate the next Semantic Versioning, based upon the initial Semantic Versioning provided via the argument `--from-version <version>`.
+Any commits which conform to the Conventional Commits v1.0.0 specification are used to calculate the next Semantic Versioning, based upon the initial semantic version provided via the argument `--from-version <version>`.

 The only required arguments is `--from-version <version>` and any of `--from-stdin`, `--from-commit-hash <commit-hash>` or `--from-reference <reference>` arguments.